-Is an auction is an appropriate forum to buy or sell IPv4 addresses?
+Is an IPv4 auction is an appropriate forum to buy or sell IP addresses?
 After all, there’s a handful of websites out there purporting to provide an auction-style marketplace for scarce number resources.
-The answer, in a nutshell, is that the risks and drawbacks usually make it unviable except in limited circumstances and for small-sized blocks.
-What should buyers and sellers consider when weighing this option?
+The answer, in a nutshell, is that the risks and drawbacks usually make buying IPv4 addresses in an auction unviable except in limited circumstances and for small-sized blocks.

 Transparency and Reputation